iltekin/iltekin.github.io/about.md

 </div>
 <div class="text">
 <p>Hi, I'm Sezer İltekin 👋🏼<br/>
-I am a self-taught iOS Developer 👨🏻‍💻</p>
+I am a self-taught Software Developer 👨🏻‍💻</p>

 <p>I love to learn, code and produce creative content 💡 This has been my lifestyle since childhood and I will continue to learn and improve myself 🧠 throughout my life.</p>